coolsamson7/aspyx/docs/index/service.md

 ```

 This setup will also expose all service interfaces decorated with the corresponding http decorators!
-No need to add any FastAPI decorators, sicen the mapping is already done internally!
+No need to add any FastAPI decorators, since the mapping is already done internally!

 ## Implementing Channels